iot-edge-foundation/iot-edge-metrics/README.md

 ## Contributions

+This is an example of how to use the metrics.
+As you can see, there are lots of opportunities to make this module even better!

+Contributions are welcome.
+Issues are appreciated, pull requests are stellar!

 The sourcecode is available [here](https://github.com/iot-edge-foundation/iot-edge-metrics/).

 The Docker module is available [here](https://hub.docker.com/repository/docker/svelde/iot-edge-metrics)

-Contributions are welcome.
-Issues are appreciated, pull requests are stellar!

 ## Blog